uhppoted/uhppoted-lib-python/README.md

 Container class for a time profile record.

     Fields:
         id              (int)             Time profile ID.
-        start_date      (int)       Date from which time profile is active. end_date        (datetime)  Date after which time profile is no longer active. weekdays        (int)       Days of the week on which time profile is active. segments        (int)       Time slots during the day during which the time profile is active. linked_profile  (int)       Linked profile used to extend the active days/time segments (0 for none).
+        start_date      (datetime.date)   Date from which the time profile is active. end_date        (datetime.date)   Date after which the time profile is no longer active. weekdays        (int)             Days of the week on which the time profile is active. segments        (int)             Time slots during the day during which the time profile is active. linked_profile  (int)             Linked profile used to extend the active days/time segments (0 for none).

         Weekdays:
            monday       (bool)      True if profile is active on Mondays.